MTD Is Live. Don't Fall Behind! Start Today for Free

 Types of MTD Software for Airbnb Business

-Full accounting software handles everything in one place.
+This handles everything in one place.
 It creates and stores your digital records, links to your bank account to import transactions automatically, and submits your quarterly updates and Final Declaration directly to HMRC.
 This is the better fit for Airbnb hosts who want a single tool to manage their MTD obligations without relying on spreadsheets or manual processes.

-Bridging software is designed for hosts who want to continue using their existing spreadsheets or record-keeping tools.
+This is designed for hosts who want to continue using their existing spreadsheets or record-keeping tools.
 Rather than replacing your current system, it connects to it and handles the submission to HMRC on your behalf.
 This option suits hosts who are comfortable with how they already manage their records and prefer not to switch to a new platform.

 Special Considerations for Airbnb Hosts Under MTD for Income Tax